twitter/finatra/source/user-guide/logging/index.markdown

 ```
 <div></div>

 This trait is a wrapper over the `grizzled.slf4j.Logger`[[documentation](http://software.clapper.org/grizzled-slf4j/api/#grizzled.slf4j.Logger)] and adds some utility methods on top of the `grizzled.slf4j.Logger`.
-For more information see the [scaladoc](/finatra/docs/index.html#com.twitter.inject.Logging) for `com.twitter.inject.Logging`.
+For more information see the [scaladoc](/finatra/docs/index.html#com.twitter.inject.Logging) for `c.t.inject.Logging`.

 ## <a class="anchor" name="logback" href="#logback">Logback</a>
 ===============================